Zephalon/pokedex/README.md

 ### Data & Sprites

-This project uses the free data from Pokeapi.co wich is cached and transformed with a python script.
+This project uses the free data from Pokeapi.co which is cached and transformed with a Python script.
 The basic dataset and all sprites (up to GEN8) are already included in the repository.
 If you need to update or modify the database you can always re-scrape the API with Python.

     cd scraper
     python pokeapi.py